 Achieve more with your MPA online.

 The Master of Public Administration online degree is designed to help working professionals move up or make a shift into the public or nonprofit sector.
-Earning your MPA online through the University of Texas of the Permian Basin (UTPB)—part of the prestigious UT System – is the first step in maximizing the impact you have in your community.
+Earning your MPA online through the University of Texas Permian Basin (UTPB)—part of the prestigious UT System – is the first step in maximizing the impact you have in your community.
 This flexible online degree program equips you with the knowledge and skills you need for management and director opportunities!

 MPA Program Advantages at UTPB